Saturday, October 29, 2022 7:30-11:30am

-The Department of Otolaryngology-Head and Neck Surgery is hosting “Scary Cases,” a conference designed to review real life unique and rare cases in otolaryngology, head and neck surgery, ophthalmology, dermatology, and oral surgery.
+The Department of Otolaryngology-Head and Neck Surgery is hosting “Scary Cases,” a conference designed to review real-life unique and rare cases in otolaryngology, head and neck surgery, ophthalmology, dermatology, and oral surgery.
 We invite participants to submit the scariest of cases to be presented and discussed in an open, collaborative forum.
-Live and video conference options available.
+Live and video conference options are available.

-Registration Fee: $25 for MD’s, DO’s and APP’s (Fee waived for those who submit cases and free for Nurses, PA’s and all other Healthcare Professional) (Breakfast Provided) https://www.unmc.edu/cce/catalog/clinicmed/scary-cases/index.html
+Registration Fee: $25 for MDs, DOs, and APPs (Fee waived for those who submit cases and free for Nurses, PAs, and all other Healthcare Professionals) (Breakfast Provided) Registration link will be provided in September.

 Target Audience: This conference is intended for physicians, physician assistants, advanced nurse practitioners, nurses, and other healthcare personnel in the field of ENT, Dermatology, Ophthalmology, and Oral Surgery.

-Continuing Education Credit: This activity has been approved for AMA PRA Category 1 Credit.
+Continuing Education Credit: This activity will be approved for AMA PRA Category 1 Credit.

 Scary Cases Conference Research E-Posters